 Is now a good time to get on the property ladder?

-Getting a foot on the property ladder is a dream for many people and, when buying their first property, timing can have an effect on both the price they pay and the availability of an affordable mortgage.
+Getting a foot on the property ladder is a dream for many people and, when buying your first property, timing can have an effect on both the price you pay and the availability of an affordable mortgage.

 However, the availability of affordable mortgages also fluctuates over time, again driven by economic conditions.
 When the economic backdrop is positive the housing market will be active with prices increasing and a large range of affordable mortgages available.
 Conversely when the economic backdrop is negative house prices start to stagnate, or even fall, and the availability of mortgages reduces as lenders become nervous about lending in a falling market.

-Over the last 9 months (up to January 2021) the housing market has been through a turbulent time due to the Covid-19 pandemic.
+Over the course of 2020 the housing market went through a turbulent time due to the Covid-19 pandemic.
 There was a period of lockdown (March to June 2020) that halted many businesses (including estate agencies) followed by a period of more relaxed Covid-19 restrictions together with a temporary reduction in Stamp Duty Land Tax that boosted property demand and therefore house prices.
 According to data from mortgage lender Halifax, the average UK house price was £239,927 at the start of 2020.
-This fell to £237,00 by the end of the first lockdown.
+This fell to £237,000 by the end of the first lockdown.
 Prices then rose to £253,243 between the end of June and the end of November 2020.

 How to get the best first-time buyer mortgage deal